elledevelope/ifachat/readme.md

 > !
 IMPORTANT : Le FOAD se trouve sur la branche `01-foad-30102024`.

 # Real-Time Chat App 💬
 Welcome to Real-Time Chat App! 🎉 This is a collaborative project developed during my CSI training.
-This app is a Node.js-based chat platform where users can register and send public messages to each other in real-time.
+This app is a Node.js-based chat platform where users can register and send public messages or DMs to each other in real-time.
 Built with Node.js, Express, and TinyMCE for rich text editing, this chat app showcases core web development concepts and real-time messaging! 🚀

 <p align="center">
 <img src="./image-chat.jpeg" alt="Image chat" width="300" >